imazen/paragon/README.md

-*For brevity, let's call unmanaged dependencies udeps.*
+*For brevity, let's call unmanaged dependencies udeps.* Skip to end for *specific questions*.

 # Creating a template for .NET/native interop